-Everywhere on our planet, forests are facing the same problem: humans.
+Everywhere on our planet, forests are facing the same problem: climate change and human impact.
 We like to use wood and other plant material for many things in our daily lives.
 This is putting a huge pressure on the trees.
 Logging of trees occurs is different ways, from destructive clear cuts, to more ‘environmentally friendly’ sanitary logging.

 There are many areas that have the potential to become a true Wilderness.
 Yet, the logging of trees is often one of the main challenges for national parks and protected areas to resolve.
 The European Wilderness Quality Standard and Audit system has clear criteria and specific indicators that allow only a non-intervention and non-extraction management in the Wilderness Core zones.
 To see whether these potential wilderness areas follow the EWQA principles, the European Wilderness Society performs multi-day Audits in the field.